Interested in Bitcoin and Don’t Know Where to Start?

 There are plenty of ways to earn sats without buying Bitcoin outright.
 Free is awesome.
 Look for companies providing a service for you to use and give you sats for the taking…

 - As mentioned earlier the Fold App is great.
 You spend your own money via a pre-loaded debit card and earn sats as you spend.
 And now an enterprising user has documented paying all your bills via PayPal infrastructure using the Fold_App debit card.

-- Here is one not on the mainstream but definitely a needed thing – give blood donations and earn $100 for each donation (up to $10,000 year!).
+- Here is one not on the mainstream but definitely a needed thing – give blood donations and earn $100 for each donation.
 OctaPharma needs blood plasma donors for blood products for medical use world-wide.